Mortara case

 The Mortara case (caso Mortara) was an Italian cause célèbre that captured the attention of much of Europe and North America in the 1850s and 1860s.
 It concerned the Papal States' seizure of a six-year-old boy named Edgardo Mortara from his Jewish family in Bologna, on the basis of a former servant's testimony that she had administered an emergency baptism to the boy when he fell ill as an infant.
-Mortara grew up as a Catholic under the protection of Pope Pius IX, who refused his parents' desperate pleas for his return; eventually Mortara became a priest.
-The domestic and international outrage against the Pontifical State's actions contributed to its downfall amid the unification of Italy.
+Mortara grew up as a Catholic under the protection of Pope Pius IX, who refused his parents' desperate pleas for his return.
+Mortara eventually became a priest.
+The domestic and international outrage against the Papal State's actions contributed to its downfall amid the unification of Italy.

-In late 1857, Bologna's inquisitor Father Pier Feletti heard that Anna Morisi, who had worked in the Mortara house for six years, had secretly baptised Edgardo when she had thought he was about to die as a baby.
-The Supreme Sacred Congregation of the Roman and Universal Inquisition held the view that this action irrevocably made the child a Catholic and, because the Papal States forbade the raising of Christians by members of other faiths, it ordered that he be taken from his family and brought up by the Church.
-Police came to the Mortara home late on the 23rd of June 1858, and took custody of Edgardo the following evening.
+In late 1857, Bologna's inquisitor, Father Pier Feletti, heard that Anna Morisi, who had worked in the Mortara house for six years, had secretly baptised Edgardo when she had thought he was about to die as a baby.
+The Supreme Sacred Congregation of the Roman and Universal Inquisition held the view that the action irrevocably made the child a Catholic and, because the law of the Papal States forbade the raising of Christians by members of other faiths, it ordered that he be taken from his family and brought up by the Church.
+Police went to the Mortara home late on 23 June 1858, and took custody of Edgardo the following evening.